 The Board has adopted a grievance process that provide for the prompt and equitable resolution of student and employee complaints alleging any action that is prohibited by Title IX and/or its implementing regulations.
-The grievance process is included in Policy

-2266 - Nondiscrimination on the Basis of Sex in Education Programs or Activities, which is available at: https://www.miprepschool.org/.
-The grievance process specifically addresses how to report or file a complaint of sex discrimination, how to report or file a formal complaint of Sexual Harassment, and how the Academy will respond.
+The grievance process is included in Policy 2266 - Nondiscrimination on the Basis of Sex in Education Programs or Activities, which is available at: www.miprepschool.org/ The grievance process specifically addresses how to report or file a complaint of sex discrimination, how to report or file a formal complaint of Sexual Harassment, and how the Academy will respond.

-The School Leader or Educational Service Provider shall also prominently display the Title IX Coordinator's(s') contact information - including name(s) and/or title(s), phone number(s), office address(es), and e-mail address(es) - and this policy on the Academy's website and in each handbook or catalog that the Board makes available to applicants for admission and employment, students, parents or legal guardians of elementary and secondary school students, Board or Educational Service Provider employees.
+The School Leader or Educational Service Provider shall also prominently display the Title IX Coordinator's(s') contact information - including name(s) and/or title(s), phone number(s), office address(es), and e-mail address(es) - and this policy on the Academy's website and in each handbook or catalog that the Board makes available to applicants for admission and employment, students, parents or legal guardians of elementary and secondary school students, Educational Service Provider employees, and all unions or professional organizations holding collective bargaining or professional agreements.